Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 From my research, I found that traditional German mustard sauce typically consists of the following ingredients in various amounts: butter, flour, broth or water, milk or cream, and mustard, with lemon juice, salt and pepper, sugar, and/or various herbs or spices as options.

-Since I’m all about a whole-food plant-based diet, I knew I wanted to use cashews, instead of flour and “butter” or oil, to make the sauce thick, rich, and creamy.
+Since I’m all about a whole food plant-based diet, I knew I wanted to use cashews (instead of vegan butter or olive oil) to make the sauce thick, rich, and creamy.
 So in my recipe, water and cashews replace the flour, butter, and milk to create a nice rich base for the sauce.

-So this recipe is super easy to make.
+So this recipe is super easy with simple steps to follow.
 I added all of the ingredients, except the mustard, in a high-powered blender and blended until completely smooth.
 I then transferred the mixture to a saucepan and whisked in the mustard.

 Then I brought the mixture to a simmer until it thickened into a nice creamy sauce.

 For a plant-based alternative, I served the sauce with avocado halves instead of eggs.
-Because avocados are delicious and because the texture of a perfectly ripe avocado often reminds me of the yolk of a hard-boiled egg.
+Avocados are delicious and the texture of a perfectly ripe avocado often reminds me of the yolk of a hard-boiled egg.
 And of course, I also served it with boiled potatoes, which is deliciously German and vegan!

 Both my husband and I found it absolutely delicious, especially when we combined the avocado, potato, and mustard sauce in one yummy mouthful.
 So good!!!

 What is also awesome about this mustard sauce recipe, besides being quick, easy, and yummy, is that it makes enough to pretty much guarantee leftovers.
-We discovered that this sauce tastes amazing hot or cold and that it goes well with just about anything.
+We discovered that this sauce tastes amazing hot or cold and that it goes well with just about anything; it even makes a delicious dressing or dipping sauce.

 The next day for lunch, I combined leftover boiled potatoes, chopped avocado, and mustard sauce along with a generous sprinkling of dill weed and some cooked edamame that we had in the fridge.
 It was a delicious impromptu potato salad that tasted amazing and so satisfying.

-Another favorite way to eat this sauce is mixed with rice, edamame, veggies like broccoli and/or caulifower, and sauerkraut, which tastes delicious hot or cold.
+Another favorite way to eat this sauce is mixed with rice, edamame, veggies like broccoli and/or cauliflower, and sauerkraut, which tastes delicious hot or cold.

-This vegan version of Oma's German mustard sauce will make everyone's taste buds jump for joy!
-Loving a whole-food plant-based diet, this sauce has so many uses, that you'll make a double batch, just to have leftovers!
+This vegan version of Oma's German mustard sauce is made with simple ingredients that will make everyone's taste buds jump for joy!
+This sauce has so many uses that you'll make a double batch just to have leftovers!

 Prep Time